mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/cli/index.md

 ---
 layout: layout.pug
-excerpt: Install the command-line interface to perform your day-to-day tasks
+excerpt: Install the command-line interface to perform your day-to-day tasks (part 2)
 title: Install the command-line interface
 navigationTitle: Install the command-line interface
 menuWeight: 2